-You can debate all you want about today’s No. 1 quarterback, but Green Bay’s Aaron Rodgers cemented his status when he outplayed New England’s Tom Brady in Week 13 of the 2014 NFL season.
-Even if it was just a regular season pro football game.
+You can debate all you want about today’s No. 1 quarterback, but Tampa Bay Buccaneers’ Tom Brady cemented his status when he outplayed Green Bay’s Aaron Rodgers at Lambeau Field in the 2021 NFC Championship game.

 Barry Sanders vs. Emmitt Smith

 The 1990s Dallas Cowboys need very little introduction.
 They won the 1992 and 1993 Super Bowls behind Pro-Bowlers like Smith, quarterback Troy Aikman and wide receiver Michael Irvin.
 They won another in ’95.
 Owner Jerry Jones and head coach Jimmy Johnson had something special brewing in Arlington, but a falling out between the two led to longtime Oklahoma coach Barry Switzer taking over in 1994.

 Sanders’ Detroit Lions, on the other hand, made the playoffs six times in the decade but never had enough firepower to see a Super Bowl.
 Head coach Wayne Fontes couldn’t get over the hump with his good-but-not-great teams.

 Still, these were considered the two best running backs since Walter Payton.
 Each had different styles.
 Smith was known for using his offensive line, running between his offensive linemen and pounding opposing tacklers.
 The shifty and slippery Sanders could make something out of nothing when his o-line failed him.